matthew-willis-redhat/aap_cac_template/README.md

 ## Getting Help

-We are on the Ansible Forums and Matrix, if you want to discuss something, ask for help, or participate in the community, please use the #infra-config-as-code tag on the fourm, or post to the chat in Matrix.
+Getting help with the Ansible Forums and Matrix, if you want to discuss something, ask for help, or participate in the community.
+Please use the #infra-config-as-code tag on the forum, or post to the chat in Matrix.

 [Ansible Forums](https://forum.ansible.com/tag/infra-config-as-code)